About Cusco

 #

-1. Ceviche: Fresh fish marinated in citrus juice, typically served with sweet potato and corn.
+1. Ceviche: Fresh fish marinated in citrus juices, typically served with onions, corn, and sweet potato.

-2. Lomo Saltado: A stir-fry dish combining beef, onions, tomatoes, and French fries, often served with rice.
+2. Lomo Saltado: A popular stir-fry dish combining beef, tomatoes, onions, and peppers, served with rice and fried potatoes.

 #